GabrelBulz/sms_project/ReadMe.txt

     solve_request_from_api that will return a list of packages sotred in the db with the specified id_node (it returns all the packages stored with that id)

+filter_pack.py
+    This module contains a class FilterPack

+    Takes a list of packages and a dict containing required filters from the api

+    Has a filter for time_interval
+    Has a filter for metrics
+        If non existing metrics are required, all containing packages will have that field as a metric but will be None

 db-folder contains: